 Any post-operative pain that you get shouldn’t be anything more than that which two paracetamol (500mg) four times per day should relieve.
-If the pain is anything more than that, and especially if it is worsening as time goes on, then we would like you to get help using our online form.
+If the pain is anything more than that, and especially if it is worsening as time goes on, then we would like you to contact your own surgery immediately.

 When Am I Sterile?